Boys and Girls Club of Southeastern Michigan names first alum chair in 91-year history

 Jackson has taken the reigns of his new responsibility with fierce intensity and can be found daily calling on Club alumni to recommit themselves to the programs and overall mission of the organization.
 “Demographically we serve a wide range of families, many of whom are at-risk kids who live in environments that are not safe.
 The club provides them with a safe place to go.
 Our staff is very professional and highly vetted.
 The leaders in the club have long tenure and they know the community very well,” explains Jackson.

-Jackson expressed a strong interest in increasing the number of childen served, heightening awareness of Club programs and activities, and upgrading Club facilities to include contemporary outfitting and state-of-the-art equipment.
+Jackson expressed a strong interest in increasing the number of children served, heightening awareness of Club programs and activities, and upgrading Club facilities to include contemporary outfitting and state-of-the-art equipment.

 “I started with the Boys and Girls Club in Highland Park, when I was six years and I continued throughout my high school years.
 I remember the day my parents dropped me off at the Boys and Girls Club … I fell in love with it immediately.
 There were lots of kids, lots of games, lots of supervision, and it was a safe place to be,” recalls Jackson.
 “The club director, Ike was a no-nonsense kind of guy.
 You had to take your hat off, pull your belt up, say ‘no sir and yes sir,’ wait in line, no swearing, no cursing and no running in the building.
 He was a big man and he had a big heart.”
 Jackson’s involvement with the Boys and Girls Club would lead him to another mentor George Brown an English teacher from the famed Detroit Country Day School College Preparatory, who recruited Jackson to follow Club grads like award–winning actor Courtney B. Vance, to attend and graduate from DCDS, and ultimately earn a degree from Cornell University.